rmagick-temp/rmagick/README.txt

     >  examples and will always complete.
 This option is useful if you're having
     >  trouble installing RMagick and you want to see all the failing examples.

+* --disable-htmldoc (or --enable-htmldoc=no)
+    >  By default the install process runs all the RMagick example programs
+    >  and generates HTML versions of all the examples.
+This options causes
+    >  the install process to skip this step.
+No documentation is installed.

 * --with-graphics-magick
     >  If you have both ImageMagick and GraphicsMagick installed, this option will
     >  force RMagick to be configured with GraphicsMagick.